Paspartout/ogo-shell/README.md

 - Display Metadata/Details of files
 - Audio Player
 	- Supported Formats: MP3, OGG, WAV, FLAC, Modules(MOD,XM,IT,S3M)
+	- Experimental support for some chiptunes using [gme][gme]
 	- Plays all audio files in a folder as a playlist
 	- Audio can be played through Speaker or external DAC
 - Image viewer
 	- Opens small jpg, png, bmp files
+- Optionally can launch roms using go-play emulators

 There are a lot more ideas for features and improvements.
 You can find some of them in the [TODO.md](https://github.com/Paspartout/ogo-shell/blob/master/TODO.md) file.